jansanz/iOSXMLPerformance/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS
+1.3 Minor updates for iOS 4.0.
+1.2 Fixed a memory leak in LibXMLParser implementation of the NSURLConnection delegate method -connectionDidFinishLoading:.
+Improved autorelease pool management in Cocoa parser.
 1.1 Updated user interface for iPhone SDK 3.0 and fixed bug in Xcode build setting for header search paths.
 1.0 Initial version published.

 ===========================================================================
-Copyright (C) 2008 Apple Inc. All rights reserved.
+Copyright (C) 2010 Apple Inc. All rights reserved.